psychicEgg/EDHM/README.md

 # EDHM — `shader-files-updated`

 > **Developer testing preview only.** This branch is **not** an official EDHM release.
-Do not treat the zip or unpacked files here as a public drop.
+Do not treat the unpacked files here as a public drop.
 Use for hash rematch / ShaderFixes validation ahead of a real release.
 Content may change without notice.
+No preview zip — work from the unpacked `Odyssey/` tree.

 **Preview target:** Elite Dangerous **4.4.1.0** / build **2026.09.01.332753** (Rhino / Surface Mining).